fido-alliance/fdo-sim/fsim-repository/fdo.csr.md

 The owning Device Management Service and the certificate enrollment servers SHOULD treat the CSR as it would any enroll or re-enroll CSR.
 The only distinction is that the public key values and signature in the CSR MUST be ignored.
 These are included in the request only to allow re-use of existing libraries for generating and parsing such requests.

-A successful response is returned in the fdo.csr.serverkeygen-res in form of a multipart-core MIME payload containing a PKCS#7-encoded certificate plus a PKCS#8-encoded unencrypted private key.
+A successful response is returned in the fdo.csr.serverkeygen-res in form of a multipart/mixed MIME payload containing a PKCS#7-encoded certificate plus a PKCS#8-encoded unencrypted private key [RFC2046].
+The "application/pkcs8" part consists of the base64-encoded DER-encoded PrivateKeyInfo with a Content-Transfer-Encoding of "base64" [RFC2045].

 ## fdo.csr.csrattrs-req and fdo.csr.csrattrs-res